springernature/frontend-playbook/security/secure-markup.md

 # Secure Markup

+TODO: add TOC

+## Scope of this document
 Developers should be aware of the security implications of their front-end code.
-This document outlines some steps developers can follow to ensure their makup does not expose us, or users, to common security flaws.
+This document outlines some steps developers can take to reduce the risk of markup exposing us, or our users, to security flaws.

 Note: this document does not cover JavaScript, or interactions which may touch the server, e.g. XSS or HTTP headers.
-(It is assumed security-related HTTP headers are set in the headers, not in the `meta` tag equivalents.)
+(It is assumed security-related HTTP headers are set in the headers, not in `meta` tag equivalents.)

 Additionally, developers are encouraged to familiarise themsevles with the [OWASP HTML5 Security Cheat Sheet](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet).